angryzor/bass-vgmstream/README.md

 Set the build configuration to Release.
 You should now simply be able to build the project and get the binary.

+NOTE: By default, I set the project to use the MultiThreaded DLL runtime.
+This is because vgmstream uses MT DLL and since vgmstream is a static library the runtimes must be the same.
+If you want to use a static runtime, you'll also have to change vgmstream's runtime.

 Required binaries
 =================
 Your application should have the following binaries available: